sandstroms/python-interpreter/README.md

-This Python Interpreter allows you to assign a number to one variable and subsequently print the value.
-It also works with print statements with double quotes (not single quotes).
+This Python Interpreter allows you to assign values to variables and subsequently print the values.
+It also works with print statements.
 It can perform print statements with operators ('<', '>', '==').